ubclaunchpad/LP-website/handbook/README.md

 * [**Project Scope**](./project-management/scope.md): Tips for planning out your project's overall scope and getting an initial idea laid out.
 * [**Sprint Planning**](./project-management/sprints.md): Guidelines and advice for how to plan out work with your team to drive forward progress on your project!
 * [**Repository Management**](./project-management/repositories.md): Guidelines for how to manage your GitHub repository and enforce coding standards.
 Remember: your repository is your main outlet to the outside world - and this outside world includes potential employers!
 Make it informative, organized, and pretty!

-## 🏡 Administration

-The [Administration page](administration.md) describes the structure of UBC Launch Pad.

 ## 📦 Official Repositories